Therealchainman/archive-cp/algorithms/bit_manipulation.md

 ## Important fact about binary representations

 1000 > 0111, This is useful for solving many problems, because now you know you just need to set the highest bit to 1 and you will get the maximum number.

+## Bit Equations

+Bit equation that relates addition to bitwise XOR and AND operations.
+This is useful for solving problems that require bit manipulation.
+This is a useful way to convert from one to another, if it makes something simpler. x+y=(x⊕y)+2⋅(x&y)